 Governing Body members consider data quality to be an integral part of its system of internal controls in order that it can assess both the effectiveness and performance of the organisation and its contracted services.
-There have been no significant concerns about data quality reported in 2020/21 and 2021/22.
+There have been no significant concerns about data quality reported in the period 1st April -30th June 2022.